edtankian97/microbiota_sialylation/README.md

 mv [CD_HIT_ENZYME_NAME_MODE_TYPE_OUTPUT_FILE] CD_HIT/
 ```
 After this, it's turn to do an alignment with [mafft](https://mafft.cbrc.jp/alignment/software/) program.
 In brackets, it's the output file name that you may apply according to enzyme name
-and MODE_TYPE which can be review, unreview or mixed, according to original fasta dataset.
+and MODE_TYPE which can be review, unreview or mixed, according to original FASTA dataset.
 (Example: mafft --auto --threads 5 CMP_synthase_mixed_100_per_cent.fasta > CMP_synthase_mixed_mafft.fasta).
 ```
 cd CD_HIT